efogdev/wirelessifier/README.md

 # Wirelessifier: USB-to-BLE bridge

-**⚠️ This project is currently in development.
+**⚠️ This project is currently in active development.
 Functionality is limited.**

 ## Overview

 This project implements a Human Interface Device (HID) bridge using the ESP32-S3 microcontroller.
-It allows connecting USB HID devices (like keyboards and mice) and forwarding their inputs to other devices via Bluetooth Low Energy (BLE).
+It allows connecting USB HID devices (like keyboards and mice) and forwarding their inputs to other devices via Bluetooth Low Energy (BLE 4.2).

 ## Features

 - Acts as USB HID Host
 - Acts as BLE keyboard and mouse
-- Implements light and deep sleep modes for battery efficiency
+- Light and deep sleep modes
-- Comprehensive status info with RGB LED array
+- RGB LED array animations
 - Web configuration interface via WiFi
 - OTA updates